 Family Reunion Retrospective

-TL;DRWe helped plan our family reunion with a few week’s notice.
-Learn what went well and avoid the mistakes we made!
+We helped plan our family reunion with a few week’s notice.
+Through a restrospective, learn what went well and avoid the mistakes we made!
 This is part 3 of a 3 part series.

 In my experience of writing software in a team, one of the most important steps – if not the most important – is the capacity to speak objectively (as a team) about the events that led up to the release of the software.